ligianoazzi/laravel-with-ElasticSearch--course--sofnet/README.md

 "# laravel-with-ElasticSearch--course--sofnet"

  - Run the Project
-run bach elasticsearch (atalho desktop)
+run .batch elasticsearch ( desktop shortcut)

 for confirm if it is run,
 curl http://localhost:9200/ (or in the browser)